oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 **Internal Users:**

-Users access E-Business using URL https://`<Internal LB URL:port>`{=html}.
+Users access EBS using URL https://`<Internal LB URL:port>`.
 The connection flows via external/internal firewall to the Load Balancer in DMZ.
-Load Balancer terminates the SSL and passes the request on port 8010 to E-Business internal servers 'X', 'Y'.
-The internal E-Business servers communicate with E-Business RAC Database on Linux VMs 'A', 'B' using port 1531 and validate the user request.
+Load Balancer terminates the SSL and passes the request on port 8010 to EBS internal servers 'X', 'Y'.
+The internal EBS servers communicate with EBS RAC Database on Linux VMs 'A', 'B' using port 1531 and validate the user request.

 **External Users:**

-External users access E-Business using URL https://`<External LB URL:port>`{=html}.
+External users access EBS using URL https://`<External LB URL:port>`.
 The connection flows via external/internal firewall to the Load Balancer in DMZ.
-Load Balancer terminates the SSL and passes the request on port 8010 to E-Business external server 'X'.
+Load Balancer terminates the SSL and passes the request on port 8010 to EBS external server 'X'.

-### Workload Monitoring
+### Workload Monitoring Requirements

 *Guide:*

-*A section describing the Current EBS workload of the Customer: Monitoring of the Workload (like OEM or any other monitoring tools)*
+*A section describing the Current EBS workload of the Customer: Monitoring of the Workload)*

 *Example:*

-Currently Oracle Enterprise Manager is used as Customer's On-Premises management platform, providing a single pane of glass for management of Oracle E-Business Suite environments.
+Currently Oracle Enterprise Manager (OEM) is used as Customer's On-Premises management platform, providing a single pane of glass for management of Oracle EBS Suite environments.

 ## Future State Architecture